zenml-io/zenml/docs/book/reference/glossary.md

 when thinking about how the pieces of your pipeline get executed and how dependencies between the different stages are managed.

+## Integrations

+An integration is a third-party tool or platform that implements a ZenML abstraction.
+A tool can implement many abstractions and therefore an integration can have different entrypoints for the user.
+We have a consistently updated integrations page which shows all current integrations supported by the ZenML core team [here](../features/integrations.md).
+However, as ZenML is a framework users are encouraged to use these as a guideline and implement their own integrations by extending the various ZenML abstractions.

 ## Materializers

 A materializer defines how and where Artifacts live in between steps.
 It is used